'Trusted AI' for central banks

 About the course

 Participants will gain essential insights into the integration of artificial intelligence (AI) and data management for central banks.
-Looking at the latest role of AI on core banking mandates, and its transformative role in applying across departments such as payments, risk management, financial stability, and cybersecurity.
-The course will address the importance of AI-ready data, enhancing data quality through machine learning techniques, and establishing robust governance frameworks.
-Additionally, it emphasizes the necessity of fostering ethical AI practices and promoting responsible innovation, ensuring central banks are well-prepared to navigate the evolving landscape of digital transformation in finance.
+This course will consider the latest role of AI on core central banking mandates, and its transformative role across departments such as payments, risk management, financial stability, and cybersecurity.
+It will address the importance of AI-ready data, enhancing data quality through machine learning techniques, and establishing robust governance frameworks.
+Additionally, the course will emphasize the necessity of fostering ethical AI practices and promoting responsible innovation, ensuring central banks are well-prepared to navigate the evolving landscape of digital transformation in finance.

 Tutors